wrccdc-org/aweful-dns/README.md

 Goal here is to find an outbound address, and then translate all but the last octet from internal address to external.

 # Tirefire's updates
-This project is designed to dynamically configure and run multiple DNS proxy servers for different teams.
-This intercepts DNS A record requests for names which match one of four patterns for the custom team domains.
+This configures and run multiple DNS proxy servers for different teams.

+The proxy intercepts DNS `A record` requests for names which match one of four patterns for the custom team domains.
 This strips that portion and based on the number found in the team# it forwards the request on to the configured proxy.
 It generates dnsmasq configuration files to handle requests with team# in them so that they're then sent on to the proxy listening on a localhost IP address.
 It then replaces responses in the internal_mask range with the external_mask and forwards that on to the end user.

 This relies on JSON configurations located in `/root/aweful-dns-confs`.
 The config describes an environment with a specific domain: